 Two red flags mark out what is normal teenage turbulence with its ups and downs, and what is clinical depression.
 The first big red flag is if your teen is spending more time down than up.
 Depressed teens have a feeling of either depressed or irritable mood more days than not.
 The second flag is whether they are having impairment in their day to day activities- i.e. they are not functioning as their usual selves.

 In addition to these two red flags, we look for teens to have at least 4 of the other 8 symptoms of depression which are discussed below.
 We use the mnemonic SIGECAPS to represent the other symptoms of depression – Sleep, Interest, Guilt, Energy, Concentration, Appetite, Psycho-motor disturbance, Suicidal ideation.
 These are explained below.

 Depressed or Irritable Mood

-This can be either sleeping too much or sleeping too little- or have erratic sleep patterns.
+This can be either sleeping too much or sleeping too little- or an erratic sleep pattern.
 They may complain of having a hard time sleeping at night even if they are not laying awake thinking about their problems.
 They may sleep excessively during the day.
 A normal teen needs 9 hours of sleep per night, and with all the homework, practices, work shifts, rehearsals etc that kids have these days, teens are unfortunately often sleep deprived and tired, and have to catch-up on sleep on the weekends.
 Depressed kids, however, never seem to be able to catch up, or the normal amount of rest just doesn’t cut it for them.

 Diminished interest or pleasure